-- 2 Introduction to Computing & Problem Solving using Python - Single board computer known as apple -1 was designed by Steve Wozniak some more important developments and was marketed by his friend Steve Jobs. - In 1980 IBM introduced its Personal Computers (PC).
+- 4 Problem Solving and Python Programming - Single board computer known as apple -1 was designed by Steve Wozniak some more important developments and was marketed by his friend Steve Jobs. - In 1980 IBM introduced its Personal Computers (PC).
 The first IBM PC was known as IBM Model 5150, was based on a 4.77 MHz Intel 8088 microprocessor - In 19993, Pentium microprocessor was released by Pentium followed by the release of Microsoft window's NT - In 1994 Sony entred the home gaming market with release of play station console. - In 2006, Amazon web services launched cloud-based services.